FemtoCaching: Wireless Video Content Delivery through Distributed Caching Helpers: Numerical results

 \section{Numerical results}

 We present numerical results evaluating the greedy uncoded placement and the coded placement in a simplified idealistic setting.
-We consider a cell of radius $350$ m.
+We consider a cellular region formed by a disk of radius $350$ m.
 We assume that the connectivity range of every helper is $70$ m.
-To compute the various link rates, we assume that the base station operates on a $20$ MHz band with spectral efficiency of $3$ bits/s/Hz while each helper operate on a $20$ MHz band with spectral efficiency of $5$ bits/s/Hz.
+To compute the various link rates, we assume that the base station operates on a $20$ MHz band with spectral efficiency of $3$ bits/s/Hz while each helper operates on a $20$ MHz band with spectral efficiency of $5$ bits/s/Hz.
 We ignore interference issues between helpers.
 As has been noted before, it is a reasonable assumption if neighboring helpers are assumed to operate on orthogonal bands since current $802.11$ WiFi standards allow operation on multiple $20$ MHz bands.
-The rates are calculated by $\mathrm{Spectral ~Efficiency}\times \mathrm{~Bandwidth/Number ~of ~ connected ~ users}$.In the case of the BS, the number of connected users is $|\Uc|$ (all users).
+Assuming that each helper allocates its transmission resource in a fair way, the rates are calculated by $\mathrm{Spectral ~Efficiency}\times \mathrm{~Bandwidth/Number ~of ~ connected ~ users}$.
+In the case of the BS, the number of connected users is $U$ (all users).
 In the case of the helpers, the number of connected users is given by the degree $|\Uc(h)|$ for each helper $h$ in the connectivity graph between helpers and users.
-We place helpers in a regular grid throughout the cell.
-We define a regular grid with some spacing parameter.
-The points inside the cellular area determine the position of helpers.
-The spacing between grid points is reduced to produce dense helper positions.
+We place helpers on a regular grid throughout the system region.
+The spacing between grid points can be set in order to produce more or less dense helper positions.
 In all the simulation results, we assume that the size of the entire file library is $F=1000$ and the cache size of each helper is $M=100$.
-Further, we assume a Zipf distribution with parameter $0.56$ (parameter taken from results in \cite{zink2009}) for the popularity of files.
+For the file popularity distribution $P_f$, we assume a Zipf distribution with parameter $0.56$ (see experimental results in \cite{zink2009}).

-For every instance in the simulations, user positions are randomly uniformly distributed throughout the cell.
-In all the simulation results, every point is generated by averaging over independent random initial user positions.
-We compare three schemes: 1) BS, without helpers; 2) Greedy uncoded scheme; 3) Coded placement scheme.

-We present three plots.
-In the first plot (Fig. \ref{helpcompare}), the average user download rate under all three schemes is plotted for different number of helpers ($25$,$32$ and $45$ helpers) and $300$ users in the system.
-We observe that, as the number of helpers increase, the gap between the performance of the greedy and coded caching schemes increases.
-For the scenario under consideration, we obtain gains of $1.5$x- $2$x with the placement schemes.
-According to the Zipf parameter assumed, the first $100$ files account for $34$ percent of all requests.
-The gains above 1.5x, which are more pronounced when the number of helpers is larger, are due to uncoded and coded placement schemes discussed in this paper.
-In the second plot (Fig. \ref{usercompare}), user download rate is plotted under all three schemes for different number of users ($300,450$ and $600$) in the system and $32$ helpers.